 Virginia Bio Welcomes New Members to its Board of Directors

-Virginia Bio, the premier statewide non-profit association representing life science industry in the Commonwealth of Virginia, elected five new members to their Board of Directors for a term of three years.
-The election took place in December at the Virginia Bio Annual Membership in Richmond, Virginia.
+Virginia Bio, the premier statewide non-profit association representing the life science industry in the Commonwealth of Virginia, has elected two new members to their Board of Directors for a term of three years.
+The election took place on December 14, 2017 at the Virginia Bio Annual Membership meeting in Richmond, Virginia.
 The new directors will begin their terms effective on January 1, 2018.

 The newly elected directors are Jeff Pompeo, President and CEO of Caretaker Medical Corporation a Medical Device company located in Charlottesville VA that is commercializing an innovative Wireless Vital Signs and Continuous Blood Pressure Monitoring Platform; and Kyp Sirinakis, the Co-founder and Managing Partner of Epidarex Capital, a transatlantic venture capital firm which invests in early stage life science and health technology companies in under-ventured markets within the US and Europe.

 “Having received the benefits of being a Virginia Bio member for many years, I’m now excited to be on the board to help shape priorities and initiatives.
 Jeff Gallagher and his team have done a tremendous job advancing the interests of Virginia Biotech in very real terms, and I’m honored to be in a position to assist,” said new board member Jeff Pompeo.